mahe115/AI-Mail-Manager/README.md

 ## 📦 Deliverables

-1. End-to-end working solution of **AI-Mail-Manager (AI-Powered  Mail Communication Assistant)** (GitHub repository)
+1. End-to-end working solution of **AI-Mail-Manager (AI-Powered  Mail Communication Assistant)**
 2. Demonstration video of all the working features of the platform 👉 [Watch Here](https://youtu.be/o54Eo8ImktY?feature=shared)
-3. Short self-written documentation (no AI) on architecture + approach used 👉 [Read Here](AI Mail Manager Architecture with approach.pdf)
+3. Short self-written documentation (no AI) on architecture + approach used 👉 [Read Here](/AI%20Mail%20Manager%20Architecture%20with%20approach.pdf)

 > **Transform your customer support with AI-powered email management, sentiment analysis, and intelligent response generation.**